-From Palm Sunday to Easter Sunday, thousands of people flock to the city to attend the numerous processions that take place on the streets of Madrid.
-The atmosphere created by the rolling drums, trumpets and the hundreds of religious worshippers' in bright and colourful attire is the hallmark of Easter in Madrid.
+From Palm Sunday to Easter Sunday, every year thousands of people flock to the city to attend the numerous processions that take place on the streets of Madrid.
+The atmosphere created by the rolling drums, trumpets and the hundreds of religious worshippers in bright and colourful attire is the hallmark of Easter in Madrid.

 Processions

-During Holy Week, the week leading up to Easter Sunday, carved images and sculptures, which spend the rest of the year housed in basilicas and churches, are adorned with candles, flowers, and richly embroidered shawls.
-Accompanied by dozens of penitents and borne aloft by costaleros, members of different religious guilds, they are taken on processions through emblematic places such as the Paseo del Prado, Calle Alcalá and the Plaza Mayor.
+During Holy Week, carved images and sculptures, which spend the rest of the year housed in basilicas and churches, are adorned with candles, flowers, and richly embroidered shawls.
+They're then carried in procession through the streets of the city (most of them pass through Puerta del Sol - check out the official programme for more information), accompanied by dozens of penitents and borne aloft by costaleros—members of different religious guilds.

 Sacred Music and La Tamborrada

-On Sunday at 12noon, the Brotherhood of Jesús de la Soledad ante las Negaciones de San Pedro y San Lamberto performs a tamborrada drum parade in Plaza Mayor to mark the end of the celebrations.
+On Sunday around noon, the Brotherhood of Jesús de la Soledad ante las Negaciones de San Pedro y San Lamberto usually performs a lively tamborrada drum parade in Plaza Mayor to mark the end of the celebrations.

 Gastronomy